Succession to the Crown Act 2013: Bill stages

 The first reading (introduction) of the bill in the House of Commons took place on 13 December 2012.
 Passage of an Allocation of Time motion, the second reading, and the committee stage (in the form of a Committee of the Whole House) took place on 22 January 2013.
 The report stage and third reading (passage) took place on 28 January 2013.
 The only amendment made in the House of Commons was to insert the words "from the marriage" after the word "descendants" in section 3(3), which was passed without debate.

 The first reading of the bill in the House of Lords took place on 29 January 2013.
 The bill passed second reading on 14 February 2013 and was reviewed by committee on 28 February 2013.
 The report stage was on 13 March 2013.
 The bill was passed at the third reading on 22 April.
-No amendments were made to the bill in the House of Lords, and it received the Royal Assent on 25 April 2013.
+No amendments were made to the bill in the House of Lords, and it received Royal Assent on 25 April 2013.